Centre for European and International Studies Research

 - The Alchemical Landscape - Based at the University of Cambridge, this ongoing research project explores the creative, aesthetic and political implications of the 'geographical turn'.

-DarkFest - The second year of this creative celebration of the supernatural, the weird, and urban noir.
-This cultural festival was developed in collaboration between academics from the Supernatural Cities project, the Portsmouth Writers Hub, and artists from 1000 Plateaus.
-Once again, more information can be found at https://www.facebook.com/portsmouthdarkfest/.
+Now in its third year, this cultural festival celebrates the supernatural, the weird, and urban noir, and showcases the wealth of creative talent in Portsmouth.
+The festival was developed in collaboration between academics from the Supernatural Cities project, and local creative organisations including Portsmouth Writers Hub, 1000 Plateaus art collective, the Front Room, and T’Articulation.
+More information can be found at http://supernaturalcities.co.uk/darkfest/.

 Dr Karl Bell, Reader in Cultural History (firstname.lastname@example.org)

-School of Social, Historical and Literary Studies, University of Portsmouth, Portsmouth, United Kingdom
+School of Area Studies, History, Politics and Literature, University of Portsmouth, Portsmouth, United Kingdom